WebAssembly/component-model/design/mvp/CanonicalABI.md

 class BorrowHandle(Handle):
   scope: BorrowScope
 ```
-The `resource` field points to the resource instance this handle refers to.
-The
-`rt` field points to a runtime value representing the static
+The `rt` field points to a runtime value representing the static
 [`resourcetype`](Explainer.md#type-definitions) of this handle and is used by
 dynamic type checking below.
 Lastly, the `lend_count` field maintains a count
 of the outstanding handles that were lent from this handle (by calls to